mlevy1620/tfcb-homework01/README.md

 - Demonstrate **__very__** basic github proficiency
 - complete homework01

+## Important Note
+Regarding the tidy data frame we were asked to make, using tab-delimited csv format with linux line endings: I was able to export a .csv file and convert to linux line endings, or esport as a .txt file and convert to linux line endings, but when I converted a .txt file back to a .csv it looked wrong on github.

 ## Repository
 - Specimen images contained in images
 - tidy data contained in data